LuanRT/BgUtils/README.md

 ### Retrieving Integrity Token

-This is a crucial step.
-The Integrity Token is retrieved from an attestation server and relies on the result of the BotGuard challenge, likely to assess the integrity of the runtime environment.
+This is an important step.
+The integrity token is retrieved from an attestation server and relies on the BotGuard result, likely to assess the integrity of the runtime environment.
 To "solve" this challenge, you need to invoke BotGuard and pass the retrieved program as its first argument.

 ```js
 // ...